 For both SLSTR-A and SLSTR-B the night-time accuracies are within the mission requirement of < 1K, even though they are impacted to some extent by very small number of matchups for some stations in the cycle due to cloud.
-For daytime, the biases for both instruments are slightly larger mainly from the most heterogeneous stations.
-Also, many stations have very few if no matchups during the day.
+For daytime, the biases for both instruments are smaller than in some previous months but an issue here is that many stations have very few if no matchups during the day.

-Validation of the SL\2\LST product over Cycle 045 (SLSTR-A) and Cycle 026 (SLSTR-B) at seven Gold Standard in situ stations of the SURFRAD network plus two Gold Standard station from the ARM network, and two Gold Standard station from the USCRN network
+Validation of the SL_2_LST product over Cycle 046 (SLSTR-A) and Cycle 027 (SLSTR-B) at seven Gold Standard in situ stations of the SURFRAD network plus two Gold Standard station from the ARM network, and two Gold Standard station from the USCRN network